sigasi/sigasi_insights/content/releasenotes/sigasi-5.02.md

 </div>

-## Compliance with Language Reference Manuals
+## Compliance with Language Specification

-The Verilog and SystemVerilog LRMs allow and forbid certain constructs.
+The Verilog and SystemVerilog specification allow and forbid certain constructs.
 Some of the allowed constructs have dubious value.
 Sigasi helps write correct and unambiguous code, avoiding pitfalls and corner cases along the way.

 ### Multi-bit initial values for UDPs